 The (YA) young adult book series is more PG-13.
 It will have real life experiences, bad guys, death, kill scenes, along with action and adventure.
 Think Indiana Jones level of rating due to wartime events.
 No sex or bad words—just to be clear.

 The author wishes to remain anonymous for reasons similar to Dr. Seuss.
 Kids don't want to hear a Santa story from anyone but Chris or Wally Kringle.
-That's why the author chose to use "Chris and Wally Kringle's" name on the kids picture book, and will only use the alias Dr. P on the young adult book series.
+That's why the author chose to use "Chris and Wally Kringle's" names on the books, and will maybe use the alias Dr. P on the young adult book series.

-Currently we are in the process of using "Real Names" of "Real People."
+Currently we are in the process of using REAL NAMES, REAL COMPANIES and REAL EVENTS.
 Our goal is to teach children history and pay respect to great humans who have improved mankind.

 In the year 1999, right before Y2K.
 When the author's kids were little, it started out as a simple bedtime story during the holidays.
 As the children grew, so did the adventure.
 Twenty years later—the story is complete and ready to be shared.
 It's truly "unbelievable," and as many adults have said over the years— "How in the world (did the author) tie all this stuff together?"